telerik/kendo-ui-core/docs/controls/data-management/grid/excel-export.md

 You need to include JSZip script on the page.
 For more information on the requirements to do this, refer to [Requirements]({% slug introduction_excelexport_kendoui %}#requirements).

-The example below demonstrates how to enable the Excel export functionality of a Kendo UI Grid.
+The following example demonstrates how to enable the Excel export functionality of a Kendo UI Grid.

 ###### Example